Article at a Glance:

 Finding blood in your urine can be frightening, but it may only be a temporary issue.
 If you experience this problem, schedule an appointment with your doctor to determine the cause.
 Have additional questions about alcohol or its effects on the body?
 Are you interested in different alcohol-related topics?
 The Recovery Village can help you better understand how alcohol use affects the body.

-If you need help reducing your alcohol intake, or if you need treatment for alcoholism, contact one of The Recovery Village representatives today.
+If you need help reducing your alcohol intake, or if you need more information on alcohol rehab, contact one of The Recovery Village representatives today.
 Our representatives can answer your questions about alcohol abuse, talk with you about rehab and discuss which programs could meet your needs.
 The telephone call is free and confidential, and you don’t have to commit to a program to learn more about treatment.

 National Kidney Foundation.
 “How Your Kidneys Work” (n.d.)
 Accessed March 10, 2019.